 You can read more about the development process in the accompanying case study.

-The British Council's eLanguages website was one of the first sites running the original version of animalcarpet and continues to use the platform 7 years later.
+The British Council's eLanguages website was one of the first sites running the original version of animalcarpet and continues to use the platform 9 years later (yes 9 years!) practically unchanged - how long can it keep going?
 The website connects 1000's of teachers in 140 countries and the interface is translated into 20+ european, asian and slavic languages as well as RTL languages such as Urdu and Arabic.

 Many bespoke extensions have been added to animalcarpet to cater for the specific requirements.
 The site contains tools for finding a partner teacher for collaborative projects, finding, joining and rating classroom projects as well as the standard site utilities for creating and sharing content.